sandstreamdev/std/README.md

 ##### decodeBytes

-Decodes the given Base64URL back into byte array.
+Decodes the given Base64URL back into a byte array.

 ###### Type signature